RidwanAlam/BESI-Base-Station/milkmaid package/README.md

 # milkmaid
 ## A library for interaction with the besi API

-Download the package in the python path folder.
-Then in CMD,
+Download the package in the python folder:
+C:\Python27\Lib\site-packages
+Then open CMD in that folder,
 > python setup.py